causiq/logary/README.md

 the library handle logging through the default Facade targets; i.e. you don't have to initialise Logary proper to use and read logs in the console, from the Facade.

+### What about API stability?

+The F# facade has gone through two versions; have a look at how versioning is managed by browsing the unit tests.
+The Facade aims to be 100% stable, even across major versions of Logary.
+The adaptation is done in `Logary.Adapters.Facade`, which can afford to take some amount of complexity to keep the Facade itself clean.
+It's also here you should look if you want to optimise the translation of Facade types into Logary types.

 ### More reading